 “UV exposure causes free radicals to form in your skin and they damage your skin cell’s DNA,” says Dr. Cynthia Bailey, a board-certified dermatologist and the president and CEO of Advanced Skin Care and Dermatology Physicians.
 “This leads to skin cancer.
 It also leads to a series of events in the skin that cause a cycle of skin collagen breakdown and skin thinning.”

 Bailey says the damage caused by this series of events can also lead to wrinkles, sun freckles, age spots and blotchy pigmentation with broken capillaries.

 The AAD believes that skin cancer would be much less prevalent if more of us were aware of the signs and symptoms, knew how to check for them and actually took the time to do so.
 However, perhaps another part of the problem is that we're uninformed about how to properly protect ourselves.

-According to the three skincare experts that we consulted, there are quite a few misconceptions about what needs to be done in order to adequately protect your skin from the sun.
-One of the most common mistakes: not using sunscreen every day, even when it’s not sunny.
+According to the three skincare experts we consulted, there are quite a few misconceptions about what needs to be done in order to adequately protect your skin from the sun.
+One of the most common mistakes is not using sunscreen every day, even when it’s not sunny.

-Dr. Susan Huang, a board-certified dermatologist at the Harvard teaching hospital Beth Israel Deaconess Medical Center, and an instructor of Harvard Medical School says that it’s a good idea to use a sunscreen with a sun protection factor (SPF) of at least 30 daily.
+Dr. Susan Huang, a board-certified dermatologist at the Harvard teaching hospital Beth Israel Deaconess Medical Center, and an instructor at Harvard Medical School says it’s a good idea to use a sunscreen with a sun protection factor (SPF) of at least 30 daily.

 No one likes dealing with sunburn, no wants to be another statistic and most of all, no one wants to deal with skin cancer.
 Seaside vacations and sunny summer barbeques are some of the best things about summer, but the opportunity for more time spent outside also means a huge increase in prolonged exposure to intense sunlight.